Geometry and holonomy of indecomposable cones: Preliminaries

 The geometric structures corresponding to these algebras do exist on cones over semi-Riemannian manifolds with certain structures.
-In fact, the following relations between structure on the base $(M,g)$ and on the cone are well known: \begin{itemize} \item[(i)] The cone over a (semi-Riemannian) Sasaki, Einstein-Sasaki or $3$-Sasaki manifold is, respectively, a K\"{a}hler, Ricci-flat K\"ahler or hyper-K\"{a}hler manifold and hence has holonomy contained in $\mathfrak{u}(p,q)$, $\su(p,q)$ or $\mathfrak{sp}(p,q)$. \item[(ii)] The cone over a strict nearly-K\"ahler manifold of dimension $6$, Riemannian or of signature $(2,4)$, has a parallel $\mathbf{G}_2$- or $\mathbf{G}_{2(2)}$-structure and hence has holonomy contained in $\g_2$ or $\g_{2(2)}$.
+In fact, the following relations between structure on the base $(M,g)$ and on the cone are well known (see for example \cite{baer93} for the Riemannian case and \cite{kathhabil} for the indefinite cases, and references therein): \begin{itemize} \item[(i)] The cone over a (semi-Riemannian) Sasaki, Einstein-Sasaki or $3$-Sasaki manifold is, respectively, a K\"{a}hler, Ricci-flat K\"ahler or hyper-K\"{a}hler manifold and hence has holonomy contained in $\mathfrak{u}(p,q)$, $\su(p,q)$ or $\mathfrak{sp}(p,q)$. \item[(ii)] The cone over a strict nearly-K\"ahler manifold of dimension $6$, Riemannian or of signature $(2,4)$, has a parallel $\mathbf{G}_2$- or $\mathbf{G}_{2(2)}$-structure and hence has holonomy contained in $\g_2$ or $\g_{2(2)}$.
 Similarly, the cone over a nearly para-K\"ahler manifold with $|\nabla J|^2\neq 0$ has holonomy contained in $\g_{2(2)}$, see \cite [Prop.~3.1]{clss-09}. \item[(iii)] The cone over a $7$-manifold with a nearly-parallel $\mathbf{G}_2$-structure, Riemannian or of signature $(3,4)$, has a parallel $\mathbf{Spin}(7)$- or $\mathbf{Spin}(3,4)$-structure and hence has holonomy contained in $\spin(7)$ or $\spin(3,4)$. \end{itemize} The question remains, whether the holonomy of the cone is not only contained but actually {\em equal} to one of the algebras in the list (\ref{berger2}).
 In the Riemannian setting (which corresponds to the case where the base of the time-like cone is negative definite) this can be established by using Gallot's Theorem that the (space-like) cone over a {\em complete} Riemannian manifold $(M,g)$ is either flat or irreducible and then by constructing a complete $(M,g)$ with the corresponding structure.
 For indefinite metrics several gaps open up in this argument: our generalisation of Gallot's Theorem in \cite{acgl07} assumes that $(M,g)$ to be compact and complete and implies that the cones is flat or {\em indecomposable}, but not necessarily irreducible.
 Hence, even if one constructed compact and complete indefinite semi-Riemannian manifolds with the above structures, the cone would not have to be irreducible and hence its holonomy could be an indecomposable, non irreducible subalgebra of the algebras in (\ref{berger2}).
 We suspect however, that for a ``generic'' semi-Riemannian manifold with one of the above structures, the cone has holonomy equal to the algebras in (\ref{berger2}).
+An explicit way of constructing examples of cones with special holonomy is given below in Remark \ref{realformremark}.

 \item $\h$ is one of the following algebras: